-7. In the event that the catheter had to be adjusted during treatment, check that the distal end of the tube is still in the stomach by measuring the pH of a stomach aspirate sample.
+7. In the event that the catheter had to be adjusted during treatment, check that the distal end of the tube is still in the stomach by measuring the pH of a stomach aspirate sample (instructions for how to do this are provided in Section 6.1 - step 5).
 If a suitable pH reading cannot be obtained feeding should not be resumed until such time as the correct location of the distal end of the tube has been confirmed by other means such as X-ray.